Vladimir-Abakumov/imin/README.md

 ### I am in

-The project for creating a mobile application allowing you to create events, invite friends
+A project to create a mobile app that allows you to create events and invite your friends to them